samathaluca/cloud9-ticketsales/README.md

 -As a complete beginner to coding I need to read, watch and listen to a wealth of additional resources.

 These included
--1.Get coding, published by Walker, supported by Young rewired state.
+-Get coding, published by Walker, supported by Young rewired state.
--2.Learn CSS in one day and learn it well by Jamie Chan -3.
-The smart way to learn html and CSS by Mark Myers -4.
-Audiobook Programming for beginners : 6 books in one including CSS HTML and Javascript -5.
-I used w3schools extensively.
+-Learn CSS in one day and learn it well by Jamie Chan -The smart way to learn html and CSS by Mark Myers -Audiobook Programming for beginners : 6 books in one including CSS HTML and Javascript -I used w3schools extensively.
 Quizzes, exercises and lessons.
--6.
-Tutors and Mentors at CI. repeated coursework, quizzes a number of times.
+-Tutors and Mentors at CI. repeated coursework, quizzes a number of times.
--7.
-I watched numerous tutorials on YouTube.
+-I watched numerous tutorials on YouTube.
--8.
-Slack and Stack community support.
+-Slack and Stack community support.

 ####  Credits